satoshi-block/descodeuses/README.md

 <img src="img/maven_installed_jenkinsTool.JPG">

-B/ Create a new jenkinsfile called : jenkinsfile_maven and save it inside the folder created at Exersice I
+B/ Create a new jenkinsfile called : jenkinsfile_maven and save it inside the folder created at Exercise I

 C/ Write the code below on your jenkinsfile_maven